01100001/01100001.github.io/_posts/2015-12-14-deluge-seedbox-docker.md

 	killall deluged
 	deluged -p 54321 -c /torrents/deluge/.config

 If you get *"command not found"* error on running `killall`, you'll have to install the `psmisc` package first.
-To do so, run `sudo apt-get update && apt-get -y install psmisc`.
+To do so, run:

+	sudo apt-get update && apt-get -y install psmisc

 ### Client Setup